interactive-cookbook/alignment-models/README.md

 # Automatic Alignment Model
-In this roepo we present the new release of our Automatic Alignment Model 2.0.
+In this repo we present the new release of our Automatic Alignment Model 2.0.
 The version 1.0 has been presented in our paper **"Aligning Actions Across Recipe Graphs"**, where we compared two automatic alignment models (base, extended) and a simple baseline (cosine similarity).
 You can find this previous release [here](https://github.com/interactive-cookbook/alignment-models/releases/tag/v1.1.0).

 In this new version, we enlarge the functionalities of the alignment model since we make available the possibility of testing it on different functionalities.
 Its applications can be regrouped under three major outputs: